Whether you’re a seasoned contractor or new to the game, negotiating rates is nearly never easy.

 5. Research who pays well for your skills

-Tapping into your network of peers and old connections is a fantastic way to do this!
-But also utilising the knowledge of recruiters that you’ve built good long-term working relationships with.
+Tapping into your network of peers and old connections is a strong way to do this, alongside working with recruiters you’ve built good long-term relationships with.

 You should be looking to work with recruiters who regularly advertise roles in your sector at fair rates.